Skip to content

 style A fill:#dceeceff;

-If you have any data that you need to migrate from Puhti to Roihu, please be prepared to do it during spring 2026, at the very latest in June 2026.
-CSC will publish a detailed Roihu migration guide in early 2026.
+If you have any data that you need to migrate from Puhti to Roihu, please be prepared to do it during summer 2026, aiming to complete it by August 2026.
+CSC will publish a detailed Roihu migration guide after Roihu's general availability.

 Compute